drewskidang/obsidian-sample-plugin/README.md

 This sample plugin demonstrates some of the basic functionality the plugin API can do.
 - Adds a ribbon icon, which shows a Notice when clicked.
 - Adds a command "Open Sample Modal" which opens a Modal.
+- Adds a command to convert selected text to speech using the ElevenLabs API.
 - Adds a plugin setting tab to the settings page.
 - Registers a global click event and output 'click' to the console.
 - Registers a global interval which logs 'setInterval' to the console.

+### ElevenLabs Text to Speech

+Use the `Play selection with ElevenLabs` command to generate speech from the current selection (or entire note if nothing is selected).
+The plugin opens a player with play/pause controls and highlights the text as it reads.
+Configure your ElevenLabs API key and desired voice ID from the plugin settings.

 ## First time developing plugins?